-For the little girls, I would recommend The Princess and The Kiss and the excellent Companion Book Life Lessons From the Princess and the Kiss that goes along with it for you to read aloud to your 7 year-old.
+For the little girls, I would recommend The Princess and The Kiss and the Companion Book Life Lessons that goes along with it for you to read aloud to your 7 year-old.
 It talks about purity and saving up a treasure for one man someday.
 I read both of these resources to my daughter as a young girl, and I believe they were instrumental in her growing up.

-Also, Sandi Queen also has a lot of really good resources on these topics for little girls.
+Also, Sandi Queen also has a lot of really good and helpful resources on raising girls.
 From Girl to Woman talks about puberty and modesty in a sensitive way.
 Her Little Ladies Series will also be helpful.

 For Older Girls, Tweens and Teens

-Looking for relevant books for your older daughters?
+Looking for relevant books for raising girls and older daughters?

 These books talk directly to older girls about what authentic, true beauty is and how they can experience a romance that will transform every part of their existence and fulfill the deepest longings of their feminine heart.